BPD Treatment Designed for Healing and Long-Term Recovery

 Brain Structure

-These areas of the brain may be influenced or shaped by things other than substances, such as poor brain development or natural brain structure.
-Everyone’s brain structure is different, so some individuals may simply be at a higher risk for developing BPD due to differences in development in the areas that are connected to BPD.
+The areas of the brain associated with BPD may be influenced by more than just substance use.
+Factors such as underdeveloped brain regions or natural variations in brain structure can play a role.
+Since everyone’s brain structure is different, some individuals may simply be at a higher risk for developing BPD due to differences in the areas responsible for emotional regulation and behavioral control.

 Trauma

-Living through trauma such as childhood abuse, neglect, or relationship difficulties can result in significantly increased risk of mental health disorders such as BPD.
-Borderline Personality Disorder is often characterized by poor relationships, poor mood control, low self-esteem, and unpredictable behavior.
+Experience trauma—such as childhood abuse, neglect, or relationship difficulties— can significantly increase the risk of mental health disorders including BPD.
+Borderline Personality Disorder is often characterized by unstable relationships, mood swings, low self-esteem, and unpredictable behavior.
 Many of these symptoms can be connected to past traumatic events that change the way an individual interacts with others and feels about themselves.

 Symptoms of a Personality Disorder